codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 Monitor the resources deployed in the current version of the selected application in the Current State tab.
 This is the tab displayed when you select the application from the GitOps Apps dashboard.

 {% include
 image.html
 lightbox="true"
-file="/images/quick-start/cdops-app-current-state.png"
+file="/images/applications/app-resources-monitor-screen.png"
-url="/images/quick-start/cdops-app-current-state.png"
+url="/images/applications/app-resources-monitor-screen.png"
-alt="Application resources in Current State tab" caption="Application resources in Current State tab" max-width="50%"
+alt="Example of Current State tab displaying application resources" caption="Example of Current State tab displaying application resources" max-width="60%"
 %}

 Here you can view the live state of the application's resources (Kubernetes objects) on the cluster in List or Tree views, set filters, and monitor for each resource:
 * Health status